ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 A build running on GitLab CI can use the following aliases to determine the current server or project identity:

-- `GitLabTryGetCurrentServerIdentity()`: Creates a `GitLabServerIdentity` for the current build
+- `GitLabTryGetCurrentServerIdentity()`: Creates a `ServerIdentity` for the current build
-- `GitLabTryGetCurrentProjectIdentity()`: Creates a `GitLabProjectIdentity` for the current build
+- `GitLabTryGetCurrentProjectIdentity()`: Creates a `ProjectIdentity` for the current build

 If the build is not running in a GitLab CI pipeline, both aliases will return `null`.

 ## "Connection" objects

-### GitLabServerConnection
+### ServerConnection

-`GitLabServerConnection` extends `GitLabServerIdentity` with an access token and thus encapsulates all data required for identifying a server and authenticating to the GitLab API.
+`ServerConnection` extends `ServerIdentity` with an access token and thus encapsulates all data required for identifying a server and authenticating to the GitLab API.

-Initialization of `GitLabServerConnection` is analogous to the initialization of `GitLabServerIdentity` with the addition of a `accessToken` parameter
+Initialization of `ServerConnection` is analogous to the initialization of `ServerIdentity` with the addition of a `accessToken` parameter

-snippet: GitLabServerConnection-Simple
+snippet: ServerConnection-Simple

-A `GitLabServerConnection` can also be created from an existing `GitLabServerdentity`.
+A `ServerConnection` can also be created from an existing `GitLabServerdentity`.

-snippet: GitLabServerConnection-FromIdentity
+snippet: ServerConnection-FromIdentity

-### GitLabProjectConnection
+### ProjectConnection

-`GitLabProjectConnection` extends `GitLabProjectIdentity` with an access token and thus encapsulates all data required for identifying a project and authenticating to the GitLab API.
+`ProjectConnection` extends `ProjectIdentity` with an access token and thus encapsulates all data required for identifying a project and authenticating to the GitLab API.

-Initialization of `GitLabProjectConnection` is analogous to the initialization of `GitLabProjectIdentity` with the addition of a `accessToken` parameter
+Initialization of `ProjectConnection` is analogous to the initialization of `ProjectIdentity` with the addition of a `accessToken` parameter

-snippet: GitLabProjectConnection-Simple
+snippet: ProjectConnection-Simple

-A `GitLabProjectConnection` can also be created from an existing `GitLabProjectIdentity`, allowing e.g. the usage for `FromGitRemoteUrl()` as shown above:
+A `ProjectConnection` can also be created from an existing `ProjectIdentity`, allowing e.g. the usage for `FromGitRemoteUrl()` as shown above:

-snippet: GitLabProjectConnection-FromIdentity
+snippet: ProjectConnection-FromIdentity